tardisgallifrey/entityframeworkcorescaffold/README.md

 classes to develop a database program.
 In the script, you can substitute any of the legal ASPnet or .NET projects in place of 'new console', such as 'new web' for a blank web app.</p>

+<p>Script ends by loading Visual Studio Code and the just built project.
+Comment out or remove this line if you
+wish not to use VS Code.</p>

 <p>As always, use at your own risk and modify as needed.</p>